yifso/nteract/docs/groups/core-group.md

 ## /core

-@nteract/core on its own encapsulates the five other nteract packages.
+On its own, /core encapsulates the five other nteract packages.

 - `@nteract/actions`
 - `@nteract/epics`